 Democrats out there claiming a moral victory.

-This puts a Republicans on notice.
+Yeah, this puts the Republicans on notice.

-They've lost the House.
+They've lost the house.

-Saving in San Diego, Duke Cunningham's seat.
+Same thing in San Diego, Duke Cunningham's seat.

-Since when is l is is losing said to be a win, and isn't that what those who suggest we lose here to really set up a victory later on are saying that we're winning by losing?
+And isn't that what those who suggest we lose here to really set up a victory later on are saying?

-I'm sorry, I believe in the dictionary, as well as the Bible.
+I'm sorry, I believe in the dictionary as well as the Bible.

-It takes odd thinking to uh to do that.
+It takes odd thinking to do that.

 Here is Mary in Houston.